Madhav879/Easy-Marketo/docs/easyMarketo-guide.md

 ## 💡 How It Works
 * 🌐 Open any landing page (LP) created in Marketo.
-* 🖱️ Click on the extension icon, and it will automatically show you the buttons for navigating to the Marketo Program and Salesforce Campaign.
+* 🖱️ Click on the extension icon, and it will automatically show you the Program name and buttons for navigating to the Marketo Program and Salesforce Campaign.